Are you a landlord letting a property in Basildon or the surrounding areas? If so, you’ll need EICR landlord electrical inspection certificates.

 The length of time an EICR takes depends on the size of the property being inspected.
 A studio apartment will take less time to inspect than a five-bedroom house.
 Larger properties can take up to 4 hours.

 What Are The Consequences Of Not Undertaking EICR?

 Local authorities have the power to serve remedial notices insisting action is taken within 28 days.
-If then the landlord fails to take action, the local authority has the power to arrange an inspection and bill the landlord.
+If the landlord fails to take action, the local authority can arrange an inspection and bill the landlord.
 Authorities can also issue fines of up to £30000.

 Is EICR Nessecary For Non-Landlords Such As Housebuyers or Homeowners?

-If your buying a house, an EICR will determine the condition of the electrical system so you won’t get an unpleasant surprise after purchase and you can plan for the work needed.
+If you buy a house, an EICR will determine the electrical system’s condition so you won’t get an unpleasant surprise after purchase, and you can plan for the work needed.

 As a homeowner, an EICR every 5-10 years will confirm if your electrical system is safe or needs any work to make it safe.

 PAT Testing covers portable (plug-in) appliances such as kettles, irons, vacuum cleaners, table lamps etc. Any appliance that is plugged into a socket and easily moved.